met0mur/blinkbus/README.md

 ## Concept

 Each input and output, the direction of movement of the signal, the intermediate state, remote control - everything can be controlled through a specific register.
-The sewn-up logic of the work provides the tools.
+Application logic of the work provides the tools.
 Configuration via registers - interaction of tools.

 An end-user device that can control the zones and scenarios assigned to it, regardless of the presence of external control. ~~It looks like I invented a PLC~~.